Wales Millennium Centre

 Top category tickets for two performances; hotel accommodation as described below; breakfasts; two dinners with wine, water, coffee; travel by private coach and river boat; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Voco St David’s Hotel & Spa, Cardiff: this is a striking building on the waterfront at Cardiff Bay, 15 minutes on foot from the opera house.
+Voco St David’s Hotel & Spa, Cardiff.
+This is a striking building on the waterfront at Cardiff Bay, 15 minutes on foot from the opera house.
 The AA gives it a 5-star rating, rooms are pleasingly contemporary in design.
 Single rooms are doubles for sole use.

 There is quite a lot of walking on this tour.
 A good level of fitness is necessary.
-It should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
+It should not be attempted by anyone who has difficulty with everyday walking and

 Between 10 and 22 participants.